 You’d have to be living under a rock these days to have not heard words like “cryptocurrency”, “Bitcoin” or “blockchain” flying around every casual discussion.
-But while some of us know exactly how it works and track its evolution, for many of us the concept remains vague and shrouded with unclarity.
+While some know exactly how it works and are aware of its evolution; for many, the concept remains vague and shrouded with unclarity.
 So before we get into some interesting developments in the world of crypto, let’s understand exactly what it is and how it works.

 Cryptocurrency is a type of digital or virtual money.
 It serves as ordinary money, or currencies, such as dollars, pounds, euros, yen, etc. But it has no physical counterparts — banknotes or coins that can be carried around, that is, the cryptocurrency exists only in electronic form.
 Cryptocurrencies work using a technology called blockchain.

 Blockchain is a decentralised technological concept that is very simple at its core.
 It has one big aim: to remove a third party gatekeeper and make everyone a gatekeeper instead.
 This means that the records of any money transfer between two people are available for everyone to view, making it the only source of truth.
 This will require sophisticated computing, thus the need for technology to implement such a system.

 The monetary ecosystem and the money we use today were designed in an era when technology did not exist.These concepts were developed for paper money and areover 400 years old.
 Like gold and copper coins were replaced by paper notes (which must have seemed revolutionary for that time), cryptocurrencies are a bold attempt to re-design the monetary system as we know it with tools that are more relevant in today’s technological ecosystem.